cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 - **Existing 2.x projects can continue to develop without compulsory upgrade to 3.0**.
 - **For new projects, it is recommended to use version 3.0 for development**.
 We will continue to optimize the development experience and operating efficiency of 3.0 to support the smooth launch of heavy games of different categories such as 2D and 3D.

-__Cocos Creator 3.0__ uses a new future-oriented engine architecture, which will bring high-performance, data-oriented and load-balanced renderers to the engine, and seamlessly support VULKAN & METAL multi-backend rendering.
+__Cocos Creator 3.0__ uses a new future-oriented engine architecture, which will bring high-performance, data-oriented and load-balanced renderers to the engine, and seamlessly support Vulkan & Metal multi-backend rendering.
 In the future, it will also support mobile VR/AR and some Host platform.
 For a detailed introduction to the __Cocos Creator 3.0__, please go to [Official Website Update Instructions](https://cocos.com/creator).

 ## How to migrate